 Remove from the oven and let cool on a wire rack before carefully turning cake pan upside down to remove the cake.

-I hope you enjoyed our winter dinner party.
-Give the orange cranberry bundt cake a try!
+Give this delicious cranberry orange cake recipe a try.
 It really is so moist and flavorful.
-You never know, it just might become one of your favorite holiday traditions.
+It just might become one of your favorite holiday traditions too!